 Trust God therefore through the delays of your life.
 You may just be on a verge of a ‘Divine Appointment”.

 4) An unexpected change of plan can become a divine appointment

 I’m sure you have made some good plans for your life.
 Most people do.
 But sometimes, plans get changed suddenly, due to circumstances that intervene.
 At times, God brings change in His wisdom.
 Of course, nobody enjoys change, but if we could trust the Lord in the midst of change that may be uncomfortable, we may well see a ‘Divine Appointment’.

-In Acts 8, Philip was in the middle of a revival at Samaria and a desert excursion was hardly on his mind, and in Acts 10 Peter hadn’t dreamed of ever going to a Gentile home to preach.
-God however changed their plans, and while Philip was able to teach the scriptures to a palace official from Ethiopia and ended up baptizing him, Peter saw a powerful revival in the gentile home of Cornelius.
+In Acts 8, Philip was in the middle of a revival at Samaria and a desert excursion was hardly on his mind.
+Similarly, in Acts 10, Peter hadn’t dreamed of ever going to a Gentile home to preach.
+God however changed their plans.
+Philip was able to teach the scriptures to a palace official from Ethiopia and ended up baptizing him.
+Peter saw a powerful revival in the gentile home of Cornelius.
 Only eternity will reveal the full results of these changes that God ordained.

 The change of plan had turned into a ‘Divine Appointment’!

 So, whether you’re faced with an unexpected meeting or going through an unexpected crisis, an unexpected delay or an unexpected change of plan, God may just be preparing you for a ‘Divine Appointment’.
 Trust Him through every season of your walk of faith.